d5/tengo/README.md

 # The Tengo Language

-Tengo is an embedded script language for Go.
+Tengo is an embeddable script language for Go.
+Tengo is fast because it's compiled to bytecode and executed on stack-based VM that's written in Go natively. _(See the [benchmark](#benchmark) results.)_

 \>> **Try Tengo in online [Playground](https://tengolang.com/)** <<